Jun 14, 2019

 BRANDON GAMBLE: The samples are much better.

-PAT: So given how much the test has changed, like, how do you feel about the fact that this ban still exists?
-Still stops school psychologists from giving the test to Black kids in California?
+PAT: So given how much the test has changed, like, how do you feel about the fact that this ban still exists, still stops school psychologists from giving IQ tests to Black kids in California?

 BRANDON GAMBLE: When you're talking about IQ tests, you're talking about abilities.
 Your ability to see things visually and be able to answer questions around seeing patterns.
 So you can target particular skills around cognition.